Analysis of finite-volume discrete adjoint fields for two-dimensional compressible Euler flows: Numerical experiments

 \subsubsection{Asymptotic behavior of lift and drag adjoint at the stagnation streamline and the wall}

 In \cite{GilPie_97}, the authors consider a 2-D inviscid flow about an airfoil and an output $J$ defined as the integral along the wall of the pressure times a local factor.
 With the additional approximation of potential flow, they derive the asymptotic behavior of $\delta J^4_m$, the variation of $J$ due to $\delta R^4$, when the source term is located in the vicinity of the stagnation streamline: under this potential flow assumption, they prove that $\delta J^4 \simeq \pm d^{-1/2}$ where $d$ is the distance of the source $m$ to the stagnation streamline and the sign is changed when crossing the streamline.
 This relation is not always numerically well satisfied by numerical lift / drag adjoint fields of compressible Euler flows \cite{Loz_17,Loz_18}. \\ For the transonic test-case of interest, $\delta CLp^4_m$ and $\delta CDp^4_m$ seem to result of similar convective perturbations of the flow for points $m$ located close to the stagnation streamline and close to the wall upwind the shock.
 Using the structured and regular meshes from \cite{VasJam_10}, one may evaluate the $\varphi$ exponent such that $\delta J^4 \simeq d^\varphi$ in the vicinity of the wall.
-As shown in Fig.~\ref{f:logslopes}, this exponent appears to depend on the $x$ location (rather than on $CD$ vs $CL$, lower side vs upper side or mesh density).
-It is decreasing with increasing $x$, from 0. at the leading edge to about $-0.1$ at $x=0.8$ and then more rapidly when moving closer to the trailing edge. \clth{Changing the $F^{JST}_{3/2}$ formula or selecting its adjoint consistent linearization instead of its exact linearization significantly modifies Fig.~\ref{f:logslopes} although not the decreasing trend from null values.} \clmy{Finally the values of $\delta CLp^4$ are extracted along the wall on the finest used meshes (Fig. \ref{f:finewalladj}).
-They appear to grow as wall cells get thiner.}
+This exponent appears to depend on the $x$ location (rather than on $CD$ vs $CL$, lower side vs upper side).
+It is decreasing with increasing $x$, from 0. at the leading edge to about $-0.1$ at $x=0.8$ and then more rapidly when moving closer to the trailing edge. (\clon{Curves not shown here because changing the mesh density, the $F^{JST}_{3/2}$ formula or selecting its adjoint-consistent linearization instead of its exact linearization, significantly modifies these curves although not the decreasing trend from a null value.)} \\ Finally the values of $\delta CLp^4$ are extracted along the wall on the finest used meshes (Fig. \ref{f:finewalladj}).
+They appear to grow as the cells adjacent to the wall get thiner coherently with the similar behavior observed for the lift or drag adjoint components in other publications (\cite{Loz_18} fig. 12, \cite{JP_20} fig. 1.1).
+As the wall boundary condition that involes a linear boundary combination of $\Lambda_2$ and $\Lambda_3$, is numerically well satisfied (equation (\ref{e:dab3}) and fig. \ref{f:contdisc_M085} right), this is surprising although not impossible: it should be noted that in the vicinity of a wall, with local normal vector $(n_x,n_y)$, it is worthwhile to calculate the linear combination of the second and third columns of equation (\ref{e:physp3}) by $(n_x, n_y)$ to show that the term involving $\delta CLp_4$ in $\Lambda_2 n_x + \Lambda_3 n_y$ is $-\gamma p_0 /c^2 (u_x n_x + u_y n_y) \delta CLp_4 $ with $(u_x n_x + u_y n_y)\rightarrow 0 $.
+We have checked also that this behavior close to the wall is not an artefact due to numerical dissipation by performing calculations with different $k^4$.
+The influence of the cell-height at the wall always dominates the one of the artificial dissipation and, for a given mesh density, the largest values of $\delta CLp^4$ are obtained for the lowest $k^4$.